 A cause of brain injury that has been under-reported and under-researched is domestic violence.
 Domestic violence, also known as intimate partner violence, is a pattern of abusive behavior in any relationship that is used by one partner to gain or maintain power and control over another intimate partner.
 Domestic violence can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person.
 Domestic violence can happen to anyone - it affects people of all ages, genders, races, and socioeconomic classes.
-Traumatic brain injury (TBI) is common in people who are victims of domestic violence because of the high frequency of head and neck injuries inflicted through abuse.
-Brain injuries are often sustained over many years and lead to lasting physical, behavioral, and cognitive consequences.

 How big is the problem?

 Current data on the intersection between domestic violence and TBI is limited in part because little research has been done on this population and because many instances of abuse go unreported by victims.
 The research we do have consistently indicates widespread problems:

 Why is the connection to TBI and domestic violence often overlooked?

 Because domestic violence is a pattern of abuse, victims are typically exposed to repeated instances of violence, which includes traumatic brain injuries.
 The effects of repeated brain injury are cumulative and not unlike those experienced by athletes who have had multiple concussions.